-My name is Sophia Smith and I’m the course leader for the Eduqas Level 3 Award in Criminology.
+My name is Stephanie Parsons and I’m the Head of Department for the Eduqas Level 3 Award in Criminology.
 We’re very much looking forward to welcoming you to the department in person at the start of the academic year.
 In the meantime, we’d like you to do some research into the subject by completing a series of tasks and activities.

 Criminology will be a new subject for most of you, so it’s important you know what to expect when you start.
 We’ve put together some tasks and activities for you to carry out on your own, and then when we meet together in September, we can share what you’ve discovered.